JSpdx/FOCUSER/README.md

 ## Highlights

-#### Using Django's built in FOR loop tags, I was able to quickly and efficiently create an HTML table that would automatically display all of the eclipse events stored in the database, and reflect an added or subtracted item.
+**Using Django's built in FOR loop tags, I was able to quickly and efficiently create an HTML table that would automatically display all of the eclipse events stored in the database, and reflect an added or subtracted item.**

+/templates/Focuser/focuser_index.html
 ```
 	 <table class="table-striped">